MMarzCodeFellows/reading-notes/The Coder's Computer.md

 +cd .. -  returns you to the directory of folders.
 Example from the current directory to the parent directory.
 Moving one level.

-+ls projects/new-project - lists what is inside the new directory/folder...lists the contents of the new AKA project direcoty that is inside the project directory.
++ls projects/new-project - lists what is inside the new directory/folder...lists the contents of the new AKA project directory that is inside the project directory.

 # **Notes on how commands are used, and which look similar to GUI File Explorer/Finder**